 # OF SAMPLES: Cooks are required to prepare at least 216 appetizer size samples.
-In the first round, 200 servings are for the Public Judges and 3 are for the World Championship Judges (3 World Championship Judges are assigned to each of the 3 color groups).
+In the first round, 200 servings are for the People's Choice Judges and 3 are for the World Championship Judges (3 World Championship Judges are assigned to each of the 3 color groups).
 If you advance to the final round of six cooks (two cooks advance from each color group), you will be required to cook one serving for each of the 9 World Championship Cooks.
 In addition, four samples will be prepared for volunteers of the event.

 # OF ABALONE: 6 to 8 abalone are sufficient for most cooks.
 12 wild caught or 160 farm raised Abalone per booth are the maximum allowed.
 If you run out of Abalone during the preliminary round you will not be allowed to compete in the finals.

 JUDGING: World Championship Judging start and end times will be determined by the coordinator and each booth will be made aware prior to the event.

 PUNCH CARDS PRESENTED TO YOU BY THE PEOPLE'S CHOICE JUDGES

 Cooks and judges will be divided into 3 color-coded sections.
 There will be new colors each year.

 First, second and third place winners will be named in each color section.

 Each People's Choice Judge must present a punch card to receive a sample.
 Most cooks have a helper to punch the cards for them.
 People who don't have punch card can't vote, so you are not helping yourself if you give away tastes.

 Punch cards must be the same color as the color assigned to your booth, and the card must have your same assigned cook number on it that you will punch to verify that they have tasted at your booth.
 Other colors cannot vote for you.

 *Subject to revision